Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Attack experiments

 We now turn our attention to neural network verification mechanisms.
 In this section we consider neural networks with ReLU {activations} and rely on {their} linear approximations.
-Given a radius $\tilde{R}$, a neural network $F$ and an input $x$, these mechanisms either certify $\tilde{R}$ or not.
+Given a radius $\tilde{R}$, a neural network $F$ and an input $\mathbf{x}$, these mechanisms either certify $\tilde{R}$ or not.
 Hence, in order to find a tight certified radius for a given model, one can perform a binary search to check multiple radii and call those verifiers multiple times.
-We avoid the binary search to find a certified radius $\tilde{R}$ by first finding an adversarial example $x'$ via $\PDAW$ (Algorithm~\ref{alg:weight}) and then try to verify the perturbation norms ({\ie} $\|x-x'\|$) of those adversarial examples using the complete verifiers. {We set $\PDAW$ to time out after 15 minutes}.
+We avoid the binary search to find a certified radius $\tilde{R}$ by first finding an adversarial example $\mathbf{x}'$ via $\PDAW$ (Section~\ref{sec:direction} and Algorithm~\ref{alg:weight}) and then trying to verify the perturbation norms ({\ie} $\|\mathbf{x}'-\mathbf{x}\|$) of those adversarial examples using the verifiers.
+We set $\PDAW$ to time out after 15 minutes.

-\paragraph{Certification with $\beta$-Crown.} $\beta$-Crown~\cite{beta-crown} guarantees sound but not complete robustness certification.
-That is, it provides a lower bound on the radius and it is possible that a tighter radius may exist.
-We use {the} $\beta$-Crown verifier with {the} branch and bound method~\cite{beta-crown}, in {the} $L_2$ metric, to verify a 3-layer neural network binary classifier.
-All model weights and biases in the hidden layers of this classifier are trained to be positive, so the perturbation direction is always $\nu=\theta^T$. {The classifier has validation accuracy 99.67\%.} We use $\PDAW$, with step size $\step=1\times10^{-5}$, to incrementally add perturbation in direction $\nu$ to image $x$, until its prediction is flipped, and we get $x'$.
-Then we use $\beta$-Crown to verify the image {with respect to} $\|\delta\| = \|x'-x\|$.
-If the verification succeeds, we have a successful attack. $\PDAW$ times out on {30 out of 2 108} images. {When the attack does not time out, it takes $\approx 30$ seconds.
-A call to a verifier takes $\approx 1$ second.}

-We conduct our attack on all MNIST test images that are labeled 0 or 1.
-We find adversarial images for 2 078 images.
-Out of these images, $\beta$-Crown can verify~53.
-That is, our attack success rate is 2.6\%.
+\paragraph{Certification with $\beta$-CROWN} ~\cite{beta-crown} guarantees sound but not complete robustness certification.
+That is, it provides a lower bound on the radius and it is possible that a tighter (larger) radius may exist.
+We use {the} $\beta$-CROWN verifier~\cite{beta-crown} in the $\ell_2$ metric, to verify a 3-layer neural network binary classifier {with 1 node in the hidden layer}.
+All model weights and biases in the hidden layers of this classifier are trained to be positive, so the perturbation direction is always $\boldsymbol{\nu}=\mathbf{w}_t^T - \mathbf{w}_l^T$. {The classifier has validation accuracy 99.67\%.} We use $\PDAW$, with step size $\step=1\times10^{-5}$, to incrementally add perturbation in direction $\boldsymbol{\nu}$ to image $\mathbf{x}$, until its prediction is flipped, and we get $\mathbf{x}'$.
+Then we use $\beta$-CROWN to verify the image {with respect to} $\|\boldsymbol{\delta}\| = \|\mathbf{x}'-\mathbf{x}\|$.
+If the certification succeeds, we have a successful attack. $\PDAW$ times out on {30 out of 2 108} images. {When the attack does not time out, it takes $\approx 30$ seconds.
+A call to a verifier takes $\approx 1$ second.} We conduct our attack on all MNIST test images labeled 0 or 1.
+We find adversarial images for 2 078 images, and $\beta$-CROWN erroneously verifies~53 of them.
+Our attack success rate is 2.6\%.